High-Fidelity Capacity Expansion Planning for Puerto Rico's Electric Power System: Conclusions

 \subsection{Suggestions for Future Work}

-Although it is expected that the inclusion of stochastic outage scenarios and a more accurate representation of the operational characteristics of thermal power plants will lead to an investment plan much more aligned with the reliability needs of the island, this work does not substitute a resource adequacy study.
+Although it is expected that the inclusion of stochastic outage scenarios and a more accurate representation of the operational characteristics of thermal power plants will lead to an investment plan that is better aligned with the reliability needs of the island, this work does not eliminate the need for a resource adequacy (RA) study.
 An RA study should be performed to refine the results of this analysis and assess the need for complementary investments.

-Our work demonstrates how different stochastic operational scenarios can be handled by this CEP tool.
+Our work demonstrates how different variable operational scenarios can be handled by this CEP tool.
 As a step that could be subsequent or parallel to the RA study, a richer set of operational scenarios could be identified to better represent the most relevant operational conditions of the system.
 This may include a broader time horizon, including contingencies, extreme weather conditions, more forced outages, etc.

-Increasing modeling detail must be undertaken with care to not compromise the computational tractability of the model.
-We believe some improvement of the representation of spinning reserves and ancillary services could be made to enhance the operational modeling capabilities of the tool without significantly complicating the model.
+A valuable improvement to this work would be the inclusion of more realistic power flow constraints that better capture the physical limitations of the transmission system.
+While this direction was explored during this project, we found that it was not scalable to solve the CEP problem on our high-resolution system with even linearized power flow constraints.
+Additionally, we believe some improvement of the representation of spinning reserves and ancillary services could be made to enhance the operational modeling capabilities of the tool without significantly complicating the model.
+Increasing modeling detail must be undertaken with care to not compromise the computational tractability of the model, but ongoing research aims to make large-scale CEP problems scalable with high levels of operational realism.

 Finally, this model did not consider the uncertainty around the ability to deploy the recommended resources.
 Different technologies or sizes of power plants may face different social acceptance and supply chain difficulties.
 Introducing a multi-stage planning model that captures such uncertainties would be of interest to decision makers.
 This would likely necessitate simplifying other parts of the model to make computational tractability possible but would be a path worth pursuing.